ashwinagrawal1007/KhanAcademyFunProject/README.md

 python test.py
 ```

-Test cases are present in the test.py, more test cases can be added and can be used to test against the solution.
+Test cases are present in the test.py, more test cases can be added to test them against the solution.
 All the test cases follow the spec to ensure correctness of the solution.